 You might need to carry a bunker, a bush or some mounding on the green.
-In this scenario, you are probably going to need to use one of the most lofted wedges in your bag, either a sand wedge or a lob wedge.
+In this scenario, you are probably going to need to use one of the most lofted wedges in your bag, either a sand wedge (56-degree) or a lob wedge (60-degree).
 Typically you might find a chip shot hit with one of these will travel around 75% of its distance in the air and around 25% along the ground.
-It’s then all about your ability to land the ball in the correct place.
+It’s then all about your ability as a golfer to land the ball in the correct place.

 If you don’t have anything in your way then you might find chipping with a nine iron, pitching wedge or gap wedge will give you more of a 50-50 or 60-40 ratio.

 If you’re quite close to the green then you may be able to use a six-iron, seven-iron or eight-iron to loft the ball the short distance onto the putting surface before letting it roll out.
 In this scenario, you might be looking at 25% in the air and 75% on the ground.

 Using different clubs around the green you can use a putting stroke method and simply change the club depending on the carry-to-roll ratio that you need.